gamezsal/09Node.js-Professional-README-Generator/README.md

 ## Installation

-* **Installation Instruction:** The application will be invoked by using the following command: node index.js.
+* **Installation Instructions:** The application will be invoked by using the following command, node index.js.
 See the following link for a recorded video for instructions.

 ## Files